jennbushey/BigData-projects/predicting-calgary-housing-prices/README.md

 [![Language](https://img.shields.io/badge/language-PySpark-blue.svg)](https://www.python.org/)

-### The Assignment

-Projects should propose solutions that are scalable, i.e., "big data" solutions.
-You can use "small data" to develop, test, and demo your solutions, but your solutions should scale to larger datasets.
-This implies that you need to use a big data framework, e.g., Hadoop or Spark or Flink, to implement your solution.

-Apart from evaluating your project quality and progress, the goal of this presentation and the following presentations will be to facilitate collective learning through a variety of big data problems and approaches.

-### Our Solution

-Working in a team of 5 we were able to use a google colab notebook to preprocess each data source using resilient distributed datasets (RDD), perform basic exploratory data analysis big data using pyspark, and perform regression analysis using the PySpark Machine Learning Library (MLlib).
+This project utilizes PySpark for scalable big data solutions to predict housing prices in Calgary.
+The team processed data using resilient distributed datasets (RDD) and conducted exploratory data analysis (EDA) and regression analysis with PySpark's MLlib.

 #### Feature Category Explanation

 **Economic Indicators** - Large-scale economic indicators that may affect the housing prices in an economy.
-Ie employment rate, a city’s wealth, its population and growth, etc
+Ie employment rate, a city’s wealth, its population and growth, etc.

 -   Average Home Price
 -   Unemployment Rate